VISIT Central City, Colorado!

 Take the Free Self-Guided Walking Tour of Downtown Central City.

-Gilpin History Museum with its Five Star rating on Trip Advisor and Yelp and real-life exhibits to stimulate the imagination giving a glimpse into “what it must have been like back then”.
+• Gilpin History Museum with its Five Star rating on Trip Advisor and Yelp and real-life exhibits to stimulate the imagination giving a glimpse into “what it must have been like back then”.
 This don’t-miss museum is open from Memorial weekend through September.

-But that’s not all.
+• But that’s not all.
 There are affordable tours through the Gilpin Historical Society of Central City’s most interesting attractions to include St. James Church of Central City, Weekly Register Call, The Teller House, The Central City Opera House and The Thomas House built in 1867.
 Children 12 and under tour for free.
 Simply stop by Washington Hall at 117 Eureka Street.

-Just when you think that downtown shopping is a thing of the past, Central City offers Hawley Mercantile on Main Street with its four floors of new and unique merchandise along with collectibles, souvenirs and keepsakes.
+• Just when you think that downtown shopping is a thing of the past, Central City offers Hawley Mercantile on Main Street with its three floors of new and unique merchandise along with collectibles, souvenirs and keepsakes.
 In fact, you would be hard pressed to find an antiquing destination in all of Colorado that tops Central City.
-There’s also Golden Rose Antiques and Collectibles, Ermel’s Emporium, Mountain Heart Gallery and Dutch’s Central City Trading Post all just a short stroll from one another.
-Speaking of shopping, you won’t want to miss Bravo Italiano Caffe 24 for a freshly made espresso to sip as you select your favorite pasta and accompanying olive oil or pesto.
-Or, grab a snack for later at Eureka Street Popcorn.
+There’s also Ermel’s Emporium, The Mayor’s Hat Shop all just a short stroll from one another.
+Speaking of shopping, you won’t want to miss Bravo Italiano Caffe 24 for a freshly made espresso to sip as you ply the shelves for hard to find artisanal; pasta, olive oil, balsamic or pesto (Gelato too).

-The eleven 19th century cemeteries with Central City’s Cemetery cited for the third consecutive year by 5280 Magazine as one of “The Best Fall Day Hikes Near Denver”.
+• Make it a challenge to find and visit all eleven 19th century cemeteries with TheCentral City Cemetery cited by 5280 Magazine as one of “The Best Fall Day Hikes Near Denver”.
+Yes, our cemetery count goes to eleven.

 Fourteen Reasons to Visit Historic Central City

-We Like Being Know It Alls.
+We Like Being big Know It Alls.

-Get the most out of your visit to Central City by making your first stop the Visitor Center.
+So be a big know it all and get the most out of your visit to Central City by making your first stop the Visitor Center.
 The staff is welcoming and knowledgeable and, yes, they do know their history.
 That’s good because there is plenty of it in here in Central City.
 They will tailor your experience to suit your interests and tell you our best kept secrets to ensure that you don’t miss a thing.
 Join them for a cup of coffee and a chat and learn more about this authentic, one-of-a-kind Rocky Mountain town.

 Doing some advanced planning?
 Give us a call at (303) 582-3345.